circuitnet/circuitnet.github.io/intro/overview.md

 # Dataset Overview

-The dataset now mainly provide support for three cross-stage prediction tasks in back-end design: congestion prediction, DRC violations prediction and IR drop prediction.
-The common practice in these tasks is to leverage computer vision methods(e.g. CNN or FCN), thus the main part of CircuitNet is 2D image-like data.
+The dataset provide multi-modal features, i.e., image and graph, to support for four cross-stage prediction tasks in back-end design: congestion prediction, DRC violations prediction, IR drop prediction and net delay prediction.
+For the first three tasks, the common practice is to leverage computer vision methods (e.g. CNN or FCN), thus the main part of CircuitNet for these tasks is 2D image-like data.
+In addition, for congestion prediction and net delay prediction, that can be completed on graph, we also provide graph features to support graph construction.

 ## Image-like Feature Maps

-The information on layout is converted into image-like feature maps based on tiles of size
+The information in layout is converted into image-like feature maps based on tiles of size

 1.5$$\mu$$m$$\times$$1.5$$\mu$$m, and they make up the main part of CircuitNet.